FBlackBox/BlackBox/README_EN.md

 If conditions permit, downgrade targetSdkVersion to 28 or below for better compatibility.

+## Release
+Stable version and Canary build version
+- Stable version: Stable version is verified and released by administrators.
+[Download](https://github.com/FBlackBox/BlackBox/releases)
+- Canary build version: Canary build version is compiled automatically by Github Actions, it has the newest features, but it may have some bugs which we have not found.
+[Download](https://github.com/AutoBlackBox/BlackBox/tags)

 ## Special Instruction

 This project distinguishes between 32-bit and 64-bit, it was compiled to 2 different demos.
 If you can not find your target in application list, please use another architecture.